DrexHD/NotEnoughMinecraft/README.md

 ## Controls
 - The input for movement, jumping and sprinting is the same as your default inputs
+- Breaking, placing, dropping and picking blocks also use your default inputs
 - Use the scroll wheel or number keys to navigate the hotbar
 - You can sneak to stop playing and exit the computer
-- You can press your pick block key to toggle a fps counter
+- You can press your inventory key to toggle a fps counter

 *Because this is a serverside-only mod, it is limited to inputs the client sends to it!*